Local Inaccessibility of Random Classical Information and Their Implications in the Change Point Problem: Abstract

 \section{Abstract}

 Discrimination of quantum states under local operations and classical communication (LOCC) is an intriguing question in the context of local retrieval of classical information, encoded in the multipartite quantum systems.
 All the local quantum state discrimination premises, considered so far, mimic a basic communication set-up, where the spatially separated decoding devices are independent of any additional input.
-Here, exploring a generalized communication scenario we introduce a framework for input-dependent local quantum state discrimination, which we call \textit{local random authentication} (LRA).
-Referring to the term \textit{nonlocality}, often used to indicate the impossibility of local state discrimination, we coin the term \textit{conditional nonlocality} for the impossibility associated with the task LRA.
-We report that \textit{conditional nonlocality} necessitates the presence of entangled states in the ensemble, a feature absent from erstwhile nonlocality arguments based on local state discrimination.
-Conversely, all the states in a complete basis set being entangled implies \textit{conditional nonlocality}.
-However, the impossibility of LRA also exhibits more \textit{conditional nonlocality} with less entanglement.
-The relation between the possibility of LRA and local state discrimination for sets of multipartite quantum states, both in the perfect and conclusive cases, has also been established.
-The results highlight a completely new aspect of the interplay between the security of information in a network and quantum entanglement under the LOCC paradigm.
+Here, exploring a generalized communication scenario, we introduce a framework for input-dependent local quantum state discrimination, which we call \textit{local random authentication} (LRA).
+We report that impossibility of LRA certifies the presence of entangled states in the ensemble, a feature absent from erstwhile nonlocality arguments based on local state discrimination.
+Additionally, we explore the salient features of this state discrimination prototype for arbitrary set of orthogonal quantum states and compare them with the traditional notion of local quantum state discrimination.
+Finally, our results reveal a fundamental information-theoretic implications in the local estimation of quantum change point problems.